 • Joining the collective commitment of the Action Coalition on GBV and the Action Coalition on Economic Justice and Rights on gender based violence and harassment in the world of work and to ratify and implement the ILO Convention 190.

-The Official Commemoration of the International Day for the Elimination of Violence against Women 2023 will be a multi-stakeholder event with the participation of high-level representatives of Member States, women’s civil society organizations, United Nations agencies, Leaders and/or Commitment Makers of the Generation Equality Action Coalition on Gender Based Violence and Goodwill Ambassadors.
-The commemoration event will take place in person in the ECOSOC Chamber and be broadcast live.
+The meeting will be a multi-stakeholder event with the participation of high-level representatives of Member States, women’s civil society organizations, United Nations agencies, Leaders and/or Commitment Makers of the Generation Equality Action Coalition on Gender Based Violence and Goodwill Ambassadors.
+The commemoration will take place as an in person event and will be broadcast live.
 This event will provide an opportunity to push the needle on the commitments and investment on prevention, including through Generation Equality and its Action Coalitions.
 The event will consist of four segments:

 SEGMENT 2: WHY INVESTING IN VAW/G PREVENTION MATTERS?
 WHAT DOES THE EVIDENCE SHOW?.
 The second segment will set the scene on the need to invest in VAW.G prevention and highlight the evidence on what works to prevent violence at scale.
 Effective approaches will be highlighted, including combined economic and social empowerment interventions, investing in women rights organizations, transforming gender social norms, and strengthening essential services for survivors.
 Commitment makers/leaders of the AC GBV that are doing the most groundbreaking work on prevention will be invited to share their expertise on what works and what they are investing in and why.